Ingredients List: What’s In Our IV Drip Treatments?

 Monoclonal antibodies – Bebtelovimab

-Monoclonal antibodies are proteins that are constructed in a laboratory.
-They are designed to mirror the immune system’s capacity to ward off disease and viruses.
-Bebtelovimab is a monoclonal antibody therapy that prevents the SARS-CoV-2 virus from entering human cells and replicating.
-This helps decrease the severity and duration of COVID-19 symptoms and reduces the risk of hospitalization.
+Monoclonal antibodies are laboratory-made proteins designed to mimic the immune system’s ability to combat viruses and diseases.
+Bebtelovimab is one such monoclonal antibody therapy used to treat COVID-19.
+It works by binding to the SARS-CoV-2 virus, preventing it from attaching to and entering human cells.
+This can help decrease the severity and duration of COVID-19 symptoms and reduce the risk of hospitalisation (National Institute of Allergy and Infectious Diseases, 2021).

 multivitamins on table